Definition of Iamb

 Example #1: Dust of Snow (By Robert Frost)

 Shook down on me

 The dust of snow

 And saved some part

-This is an example of iambic dimeter, which has two metrical feet in each lineshown in bold.
-The rhyme scheme of each stanza is called as interlocking rhyme.
-Also, there are some anapestic feet but most feet are in iambic dimeter.
+This is an example of iambic dimeter, which has two metrical feet, shown in bold, in each line.
+The rhyme scheme of each stanza is called interlocking rhyme.
+Also, there are some anapestic feet, but most feet are in iambic dimeter.